Disclaimer: GambleDB is not affiliated with the UK Gambling Commission.

 Should You Play at The People’s Lottery?

-If you want a simple, charity-focused weekly lottery with an Everton connection, The People’s Lottery is worth a look.
-It suits players who:
+If you want a simple weekly lottery with a shot at £25,000 and you like the idea of supporting a club-linked charity lottery, The People’s Lottery is worth a look.
+It’s especially suited to players who:

-• Don’t care about casinos, slots, or sports betting and just want a straightforward lottery
+• Don’t care about slots, table games or in-play betting and just want a regular draw.

 Screenshots (Click to enlarge)